inseven/fileaway/README.md

-# Fileaway
+# File Actions

 ## Configuration

-The configuration file should be located in `~/.fileaway/destinations.json` and follow the format:
+The configuration file should be located in `file-actions.json` in the root directory, and follow the format:

 ```json
 {